andrewt3000/web_development/README.md

 Alternative: Early in web development sites typically used cookies and server side session state.
 One advantage of jtw is that you can avoid storing state on the server which makes it simpler to do load balancing.

 Here is how I typicaly use jwt to authenticate each rest api call.
-- When the user signs up or changes their password, the password is stored in the database as a one way [hash](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).
+- When the user signs up or changes their password, the password is stored in the database as a one way, cryptographic [hash](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).
 Best practice: store hashed passwords rather than cleartext passwords.
+Opinion: use a hash algorithm designed for passwords such [bcrypt](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/).
+Best Practice: Use an appropriate cost factor for the hash algorithm.
 Best practice: enforce a password policy with minimum complexity requirements (example minimum number of characters).

 - Require an email address during account creation for password recovery.
 Validate the user's email address.
 - When the user attempts to login by submiting username and password, the password is hashed and compared to the stored password in the database.
 If the login information matches, the server signs and returns a jwt token to the client.
 User authorization claims such as user id or group id are encrypted in the token payload.
 - On the browser client, store the token in sessionStorage or localStorage so the single page app data doesn't lose authtenticaion information if there is a  browser refresh. sessionStorage is chosen when you want logins to persist over multiple browser sessions.